 If your company or organisation is a SME and you want to convert some or all of the tax relief into payable tax credits, you will also need to put the amount payable to you in Box 87, Box 89 and Box 143 - and don't forget to put an X in the 'repayment due for this return period' box on page 1.

 Although it's not a legal requirement, HMRC encourages companies and organisations to:

-If you're just claiming relief, this will reduce your company or organisation's profit chargeable to Corporation Tax for the relevant accounting period.
+If you're just claiming relief, this will reduce your company or organisation's profit chargeable to CT for the relevant accounting period.
 There's nothing further for you to do.
 But if you have chosen to give up your enhanced relief to receive tax credits instead, or if you have submitted a claim to carry back a loss to be set off against profits of a previous accounting period, then HMRC will make the payment after they receive your return.

 If you've claimed a payment and HMRC opens a compliance check or 'enquiry' into your return, they may agree to make interim payments.
 When the enquiry is concluded, they'll pay the balance.

 R&D Relief only applies to revenue expenditure - generally, costs incurred in the day-to-day running of the business, as opposed to money spent on capital assets.
 So you can't claim this relief on anything you spend on capital assets.
 But you may be able to claim relief for capital expenditure on R&D as a capital allowance known as 'Research and Development Allowance'.